bbblgmsp/ProcessEventCalendar/README.md

 # ProcessEventCalendar

-events.php is the ProcessWire-template where the buttons are located. monthview.php is the ajax-loaded file for the month-calendar organizer.php is the ajax loaded file for the events-listing cal.js is the javascript that handles the ajax requests and changes the classes and titles of whatever is active or "current"
+events.php is the ProcessWire-template where the buttons are located.<br/>
+monthview.php is the ajax-loaded file for the month-calendar organizer.php is the ajax loaded file for the events-listing cal.js is the javascript that handles the ajax requests and changes the classes and titles of whatever is active or "current"